 There are several ways to get to Porvoo from Helsinki or wherever you may be in Finland.
-We found the bus to be the best option for us to do a day trip from Helsinki, but you can also get here in a number of other ways, although some are seasonal and weather-dependent.
+The easiest for most visitors is to take the local bus or take a guided day tour.
+But you can also get here in a number of other ways, although some are seasonal and weather-dependent.

 Bus to Porvoo